 You don't have to miss out on a healthy breakfast just because you have a busy morning.
 Learn how to make overnight oats and you won't have to worry about grabbing those expensive breakfast bars again!

 If you're anything like us, then your weekday mornings are busy and you don't always have time to cook a hot and healthy breakfast for your family before the day begins.
 You're probably running around trying to get everybody ready for school.
 Or you're taking care of your pets before you leave for the day.
 Or you just really like to sleep as long as you can before you have to get up and go!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 OVERNIGHT OATMEAL BASE INGREDIENTS

 These are just the BASIC ingredients to get you started.
 As long as you have these, then you'll be an overnight oats-making champ!

 - Liquid – You can really use any type of liquid here!
 Milk, a milk substitute (such as almond or coconut milk), yogurt, or greek yogurt.

 - Sweetener – It doesn't necessarily have to be sugar, but you will probably want to add a little something to your overnight oats.
 Maple syrup (or a substitute), honey, brown sugar (or a substitute), Truvia, Splenda, or even jam or preserves.

 After you have a base… The sky's the limit and you can create any flavor combo your heart desires!

 OVERNIGHT OATS TOPPINGS & ADD-INS

 There are so many different things you can add to overnight oats.
-Once you get the basics down, then experiment with the flavor combinations you like.
+Once you get the basics down, experiment with different flavor combinations to see what you like.

 SPICE & EVERYTHING NICE